Many people who have recently started listening to our unique

 tape.Then the tape recorder, transmitter and antenna were loaded into a

 Havant.
-Once in the B & Q car park the tape player was
+In the B&Q car park the tape player was connected to the

 A few weeks into the broadcasts Tony received a letter from a listener offering to present programmes.
 This listener was Martin Kirby.
 Martin had been running his own pirate radio station, which had recently closed down, and was looking for another station as an outlet for